MMosley502/LEGUP/Light-Up-Rules.md

 [![bkcTOJ.th.jpg](https://iili.io/bkcTOJ.th.jpg)](https://freeimage.host/i/bkcTOJ)

 Rule comes directly from Rule #3.
-Use this rule to place light bulbs on the remaining adjacent tiles to fulfil light bulb requirement
+If the sum of a block’s unknown cells and its light bulb cells equals its number, then the unknown cells must contain bulbs

 ### Finish with Empty

 [![bkcERs.th.jpg](https://iili.io/bkcERs.th.jpg)](https://freeimage.host/i/bkcERs)

 Rule comes directly from Rule #3.
-Use this rule to place "empty" tiles on the remaining adjacent tiles to fulfil light bulb requirement
+If a block with a number has as many light bulbs around it as its number, the other cells around it must not contain a light bulb and therefore be empty

 ### Must Light